It's also important to know the difference between a watch and a warning, and when they are issued for tropical storms and hurricanes.

 -- Activities for children.

 -- Charcoal and matches, if you have a portable grill.
 But only use it outside.

-American Red Cross tips on what to do after the storm arrives:
+What to do after the storm arrives

 -- Continue listening to a NOAA Weather Radio or the local news for the latest updates.